 Set up your bed (tent, car, RV, etc.) in any of the previously used campsites along the 17-mile dirt road in Valley of the Gods and make the most of your stay.
 Yes, another 17-mile dirt road – and this one should also be avoided after rain if you are not equipped with 4-wheel-drive.
 The road crosses several washes and has a few tight turns, so stay alert.

 Cruise along the drive until you find a site that calls to you and your furry companions.
 Ours was located along the back curve of a short U-shaped side road.
 Being back from the main road kept Cool Whip and Hercules from getting distracted by passing vehicles, and we had a great view.

 Check the weather forecast while planning your trip to ensure optimal enjoyment.
-Monument Valley Navajo Tribal Park and Valley of the Gods are located in the desert, where temperatures can climb well above 90 degrees in the summer months and below freezing in the winter.
+Monument Valley Navajo Tribal Park and Valley of the Gods are located in the desert, where temperatures can climb well above 90 degrees in the summer months and fall below freezing in the winter.
 Planning ahead promotes paw-fect adventures for you and your pets!

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.